How to Create a Website Like eBay: Features, Business Models, and Cost

 How much does it cost to create a website like eBay?

-The cost of building a website like eBay is comprised of multiple factors, including the number of features, the difficulty of the project, and development company rates.
+The cost of building a website like eBay is comprised of multiple factors, including the number of features, development company rates, and whether the product is going to be created from scratch.
 Below, we’ve calculated the cost for developing an MVP with the features defined above.

 Subscribe via email and know it all first!